mwpeterson/infrastructure-static/README.md

 ## Deploying

-`infrastructure-static` configures AWS CodePipeline and CodeBuild to deploy changes pushed to `develop` to the `stage` environment and to deploy changes pushed to `master` to the `prod` environment
+`infrastructure-static` configures AWS CodePipeline and CodeBuild to deploy changes pushed to `develop` to the `stage` environment and to deploy changes pushed to `master` to the `prod` environment.
+The CodePipeline will be triggered when the infrastructure is built, so that the latest version of the site will be deployed.

 ## Contributing